ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 pip install A
 ```

-This will install both package `A` and its transitive dependency, package `B`.
+This will install both packages `A` and its transitive dependency, package `B`.

 If you want to specify the exact version of a package and its transitive dependencies that you want to install, you can use the `-r` flag to specify a requirements file.
 A `requirements` file is a text file that lists the packages and their versions that your project depends on.
 For example: